 Management Consultant – Trauma Specialist

 For 7 years, Jonathan provided high-level management consulting to Fortune 500 companies, along with Just-In-Time supervisor coaching through an international EAP organization.
 As a part of this organizational support, he traveled nationwide to provide trauma counseling for companies experiencing major trauma (hostage incidents, murder/ suicide, accidental workplace death, etc.).
-He continues this work in his current practice, and considers it a significant benefit that employers provide to their employees.
+He continues this work in his current practice and considers it a significant benefit that employers provide to their employees.

 Writing for Baba Ram Dass – After having met with him on several occasions, Jonathan was selected by spiritual teacher Ram Dass in 2010 to be one of 7 people in the country to help celebrate the 40th anniversary of the release of his classic book, Be Here Now, and the release of his next book, Be Love Now.
-Jonathan and the other 6 writers worked their way through the 108 “brown pages” of Be Here Now, and shared their experiences and thoughts on the Ram Dass Now blog.
-He used the opportunity to express appreciation for meditation and exploration of consciousness, AND to express his honest doubts about some of the more fantastical tales often shared in classic spiritual texts.
-Jonathan works to maintain this balance of healthy skepticism and science, with an open mind and acknowledgement of the known, the unknown (but knowable), and the unknowable.
+Jonathan and the other 6 writers worked their way through the 108 “brown pages” of Be Here Now and shared their experiences and thoughts on the Ram Dass Now blog.
+He used the opportunity to express appreciation for meditation and exploration of consciousness, and to express his honest doubts about some of the more fantastical tales often shared in classic spiritual texts.
+Jonathan works to maintain this balance of healthy skepticism and science, with an open mind and acknowledgment of the known, the unknown (but knowable), and the unknowable.